Kristian Vilhelm Koren Schjelderup Sr.: Career

 Schjelderup took his examen artium to finish his secondary education in 1870, and graduated with a cand.theol. degree in 1875.
 He worked as a chaplain in Moss from 1876 until 1880.
 He then moved to Christianssand to be a curate in the Christianssand Cathedral parish from 1880 until 1890.
-Following that, he then became vicar of the parish of Dybvaag in 1890.
+Following that, he then became vicar of the parish of Dybvaag Municipality in 1890.
 During this time, he also held the role of dean of the Østre Nedenes deanery from 1896 until 1903.
 After leaving Dybvaag, he served as parish priest for the parish of Oddernes Church, as well as supervising the whole Otredal deanery from 1903 until 1908.
 He was then appointed to be the bishop of the Diocese of Kristiansand, a position he held until his death on 23 October 1913.
-He died in the small village of Sviland in Sandnes municipality after falling ill during the consecration of the newly built Sviland Chapel.
+He died in the small village of Sviland in Sandnes Municipality after falling ill during the consecration of the newly built Sviland Chapel.
 He is buried in the family burial plot in the Vestre Gravlund cemetery in Oslo.

 He was decorated as a Knight, First Class of the Order of St. Olav in 1910.